moorepants/eme150a/content/pages/project-one.rst

 Introduction
 ============

-The first project for the course will introduce you to the initial stages of `reverse engineering`_.
-It is important for an engineer to develop the ability to observe existing products/systems and determine how they function and why they were designed they way they were.
+The first project for the course will introduce you to `reverse engineering`_.
+It is important for an engineer to develop the ability to observe existing products or systems and determine how they function and why they were designed they way they were.
 Most, if not all, new ideas are generated after observing and experiencing existing engineering solutions [1]_.

-The learning objectives for the student are to develop the ability to:
+During this project you will:

 - identify engineered products and systems
 - explain both verbally and written how an existing product or system functions
 - identify materials and manufacturing processes
 - identify engineering design reasoning and decisions
 - peer review presentations and reports
+- draft written technical documents about existing designs

+This is a lead up to the `second project`_ in the course.
+The second project is focused on designing a bicycle rack for a Unitrans bus.
+In this project you will reverse engineer various existing bicycle racks.

 .. _reverse engineering: https://en.wikipedia.org/wiki/Reverse_engineering
+.. _second project: {filename}/pages/projects.rst

 ..
 [1] "If I have seen further, it is by standing on the shoulders of giants."
    -- Isaac Newton https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants